MicrosoftDocs/msix-docs/msix-src/packaging-tool/tool-known-issues.md

 You will find the logs from the remote conversions here:
 `%localappdata%\packages\Microsoft.MsixPackagingTool_8wekyb3d8bbwe\LocalState\DiagOutputDir\<Logs_#>\RemoteServer\Log.txt`

-It would even more beneficial if you can share the whole Logs folder that will include the operations occuring on the local client as well the remote server.
+It would even more beneficial if you can share the whole Logs folder that will include the operations occurring on the local client as well the remote server.

 ### Common problems